Rugby-New Zealand 15 British & Irish Lions 15 - third test result

-AUCKLAND, July 8 New Zealand drew with the British and Irish Lions 15-15 (halftime 12-6) in the third test at Eden Park in Auckland on Saturday.
+AUCKLAND, July 8 (Reuters) - New Zealand drew with the British and Irish Lions 15-15 (halftime 12-6) in the third test at Eden Park in Auckland on Saturday.

 Scorers: